-- The percentage amount (331/3%) as described in Section 17.1(c) shall be adjusted, if necessary, to provide 100% coverage for the highest HMO medical plan, dental coverage and supplemental life insurance. - gf) Medical, dental, and vision premium contributions are paid for on a pre-tax basis; however, The the City agrees to continue to provide employees with an option to pay their insurance premium contributions on a prepost-tax basis, as provided into the extent permitted by the Internal Revenue Code.
+- e) Cafeteria Plan contributions may be used by employees to purchase both taxable and non-taxable benefits including medical premiums, dental premiums, family vision premiums, and supplemental life premiums.
+There shall be no cash payments for any unused Cafeteria Plan contributions. - f) Medical, dental, and vision premium contributions are paid for on a pre-tax basis; however, the City agrees to continue to provide employees with an option to pay their insurance premium contributions on a post-tax basis, to the extent permitted by the Internal Revenue Code.